Synthetic genomics: Full genomes and viable organisms

 Researchers were able to create a synthetic organism for the first time in 2010.
 This breakthrough was undertaken by Synthetic Genomics, Inc., which continues to specialize in the research and commercialization of custom designed genomes.
 This "Mycoplasma laboratorium" (Synthia) project consists of a 600 kbp genome (resembling that of Mycoplasma mycoides, save the insertion of a few watermarks) via the Gibson Assembly method and Transformation Associated Recombination.
 It was inserted into a DNA-free shell of Mycoplasma capricolum to produce a living, dividing bacterium.
 This line has since been further minimized and improved.

 In May 2019, a full E. coli genome modified to only use 61 out of 64 possible codons called Syn61 was synthesized.
 It was assembled by bacterial conjugation resulting in a lineage of living, dividing bacteria.

 In April 2019, scientists at ETH Zurich modified a Caulobacter crescentus genome using computer algorithms to map out the entire genome's structure optimising it for stability, function, and ease of synthesis.
 They call the result "Caulobacter ethensis 2.0", but although full DNA genomic molecules were produced, they did not succeed in creating a living, dividing bacterial cell containing this genome.
 If they end up succeeding in creating a viable version in the future, it would prove to be a major step in customizing the genomes of microorganisms in fields such as medicine, energy and environmental science.
 A 2021 paper analyzes the differences in gene transcription between the natural genome and the synthetic version, suggesting ways to make a synthetic genome work.
 Many supposedly neutral mutations introduced by the computer turned out to change previously unknown regulatory systems.

-In 2025, researchers reported a new "Syn57" strain, which removes the use of 7 out of 64 codons completely.
+In 2025, researchers reported that they had created a new "Syn57" strain of E. coli, which removes the use of 7 out of 64 codons completely.